 Over the past year, I have been experimenting with more vegetarian, dairy-free, and vegan recipes.
 Partly because they are better for our bodies, but also because we have our friends over often who have these dietary restrictions.

 I’ve had fun trying to find new recipes, going outside what we normally eat, and learning how to make substitutes.
 It’s also taught me how many foods have dairy in them that I wouldn’t have considered, as well as how many have animal products.
-For example, I didn’t know there are anchovies in Worcestershire sauce and forgot that marshmallows are made with gelatin which is an animal byproduct.
+For example, I didn’t know there are anchovies in Worcestershire sauce.
+And I forgot that marshmallows are made with gelatin which is an animal byproduct.

 Ok, back to the recipe… As I was looking around for vegan recipes, I came across this recipe for 1 Hour Fall Pot Pies and it looked promising.
 Of course, I made some changes to it as I was cooking, but it was based on the recipe overall.